justin-owen/SWE3313Project/Coding_Style_Guide.md

 ### C#

-- Classes, methods, interfaces, and variables should be named using Pascal Case
+- Variables should be named using Pascal Case
-- Begin class names with C
-- Begin interface names with I
-- Begin method names with M // MAYBE NOT?
 - Namespace 'using' implementation should be ordered alphabetically except for 'System' or at need
   - Exceptions should be explained with a comment

 ### HTML

-- Implement <!DOCTYPE html> on all html documents
-- Use lowercase for all html syntax
 - Attempt to omit optional tags for readability
   - Some may remain on need
 - Use double quotations when possible